 Fuse or Breaker, Safety First

 Fuses are circuit breakers are safety features used to help prevent things like electrical fires.
 Make sure that if you have been instructed to fuse your circuit, you use the proper protection required for your circuit.
-Many solar kits designed for campers and motorhomes will come with fuses as part of their package.
+Many RV solar kits designed for campers and motor homes will come with fuses as part of their package.
 It is always better to be safe when setting up any electrical system.
 Take the time and get it done right and safely.

 Fuses are designed as single use protection devices in a circuit.
 If a fuse is blown it will need to be replaced.

 Circuit breakers, although more expensive, can be reused even after being tripped.
 The can also be an easy way to temporarily disconnect a circuit when needed.

-Our Most Popular Solar Kit for RVs ~ 9 Amps
+Our Most Popular RV Solar Kit ~ 9 Amps

 The 170 Watt RV solar kit by Go Power has proved to be the most popular and robust solar kit on the market.
 Using their durable high quality and high efficiency mono crystalline panels this kit really packs some power.
 Rated at 8.9 amps per panel, it is the base from which larger systems can be built.
 In fact 3 170 watt solar panels can be operated on the 30 Amp Charge Controller included in the Kit.

 The panel size is 58.3 x 26.5 x 1.4”. it weighs in at a little over 24 lbs.
 The included panel is designed for maintenance free operation and will provide decades of uninterrupted power.
 In fact it includes a 25 year solar panel warranty.
 Using the parts included in the kit it will be easy to install and will include a flush mountable designed solar controller.

-This is a high quality kit designed for RV installation by Go Power.
+This is a high quality RV solar kit designed for permanent installation by Go Power.
 Call our office at 1-866-574-4983 for more information on this kit.